ifduyue/linear-algebra/README.md

 # Edition

 This is the fourth edition of the text.
-This is the final edition, although there will be occasional new printings to correct bugs.
+This is the final edition, although there will be new printings to correct bugs.

 # Contributing